ryandens/javaagent-gradle-plugin/README.md

   otelExtension("io.opentelemetry.contrib:opentelemetry-samplers:1.12.0-alpha")
   // the otelInstrumentation expects a project whose references to the OTel API have been relocated in order to match the agent's shaded class names.
-Note, this plugin will rename the files from .class -> .classdata otelInstrumentation(project(":custom-instrumentation"))
+Note, this plugin will rename the files from .class -> .classdata otelInstrumentation(project(":custom-instrumentation")) }
-  // the javaagent configuration is provided by the javaagent-application plugin and is unaware of the otel plugin javaagent(files("$buildDir/agents/extended-opentelemetry-javaagent.jar")) }

 application {